The Best Gray Paint Colors With NO UNDERTONES

 • UNDERTONES: Gray Owl has a green-blue undertone

-Benjamin Moore Gray Owl is DEFINITELY one of the top gray paint colors.
-And while you wouldn’t know to LOOK at it, in some circles it’s considered a slightly warm gray.
-However, it does favor cool undertones, specifically blue and green and can swing WILDLY between them (although they are passive, I’m just being anal).
+Benjamin Moore Gray Owl is one of the more popular gray paint colors.
+And while you wouldn’t know it to look at it, in some circles, it’s considered a slightly warm gray.
+However, it does favor cool undertones, specifically blue and green, and can swing WILDLY between them (although they are passive, I’m just being anal).

 FULL Paint Color Review of Benjamin Moore Gray Owl